strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 author: paul_mellor
 ---

-You can fine tune Kafka producers using configuration properties to optimize the streaming of data to consumers.
+You can fine-tune Kafka producers using configuration properties to optimize the streaming of data to consumers.
 Get the tuning right, and even a small adjustment to your producer configuration can make a significant improvement to the way your producers operate.

 In this post we'll discuss typical tuning considerations for Kafka producers.